Ribes grossularia 'Whitesmith'

-Prohibited to (DE,ME,NC,NH&WV, and by permit only to MA and NJ)
+Prohibited to DE, ME, NC, NH, NJ & WV, and by permit only to MA.

-Gooseberries, highly prized in Europe as an important part of a well-rounded garden, have been sadly neglected in America, perhaps because people remember gooseberries as tart and mouth puckering.
-But sweet varieties are wonderful for fresh eating, and Raintree offers outstanding Canadian and European cultivars not usually available in the U.S. Gooseberries generally ripen in July.
+Gooseberries, highly prized in Europe as an important part of a well-rounded garden, have been sadly neglected in America, perhaps because people remember gooseberries as tart and mouth puckering - but sweet varieties are wonderful for fresh eating!
+Gooseberries generally ripen in early summer, just after strawberries.
 We offer well-rooted, one-year bushes.
 USDA Zones 3-8.

 Click here to read our Gooseberry Growing Guide